tokio-rs/website/content/docs/getting-started/runtime.md

 One of the unique aspects of Tokio is that futures can be spawned on the runtime from within other async tasks.
 Tasks are the application’s “unit of logic”.
-They are similar to [Go’s goroutine] and [Erlang’s process], but asynchronous.
+They are similar to [Go’s goroutine](https://gobyexample.com/goroutines) and [Erlang’s process](http://erlang.org/doc/reference_manual/processes.html), but asynchronous.
 In other words, tasks are asynchronous green threads.

 Tasks are passed to the runtime, which handle scheduling the task.
 The runtime